 other things I like:

 food – am always hungry and will eat virtually anything.
-Especially enjoy curries & spicy food – Bombay mix particularly, especially as it is not available in Spain/ pasta/ pastries & cakes/ chocolate/ desserts (the measure of a great meal)/ plus all the usual suspects like twiglets/ crème eggs/ chocolate hobnobs/ speciality flavoured crisps… the smell of wooden cabins hot chocolate at RIVER CITY CAFÉ (Powell River, British Columbia) accompanied by their three-berry slice portuguese pastel de nata cakes good neighbours the smell of freshly caught fish (especially Newlyn, Cornwall) people who are original in thought and deed Penzance/ Covent Garden/ Camden Town/ & Paris in the 1970s bicycle trailers bright vibrant colours cats gardening handmade by me or others things to work properly meals out with other people bargains and second-hand repairing broken or discard items spring-time espresso coffee without sugar/ milk graphic design interior design magazines making books learning spanish living abroad walking home in the dark through the forest living well away from other people learn how to take honey from my bees teaching english to adults photography/ making films writing with a fountain pen having lots of coloured pencils/ wax crayons/ pens to draw with alternative living magazines incense hats cycling instead of walking using natural materials writing and receiving letters original designed fabric thick wool jumpers corduroy shirts/ trousers to one day own a genuine harris tweed jacket ancient south american design the street markets and hardware shops of Northern Portugal flannel sheets second-hand bookshops and record shops eating in season beachcombing real French croissants thrift stores wearing socks in bed being around older people vintage motorcycles pedro jiminez sweet wine/ mead/ & homemade aguardiente (coffee flavour) vinyl LPs handmade socks & fingerless gloves tartan scarves the sound the frogs make in the grey-water pond making xmas cards & presents for friends having odd bits of crockery illustrated children’s books Amsterdam Feria district in Sevilla Main Street Vancouver real cream ice-cream the smell of lime flowers and orange blossom learn how to snowboard fresh figs working in the garden before the sun rises people with a passion giving back and foot massage
+Especially enjoy curries & spicy food – Bombay mix particularly, especially as it is not available in Spain/ pasta/ pastries & cakes/ chocolate/ desserts (the true measure of a great meal)/ plus all the usual suspects like twiglets/ crème eggs/ chocolate hobnobs/ speciality flavoured crisps… the smell of wooden cabins hot chocolate at RIVER CITY CAFÉ (Powell River, British Columbia) accompanied by their three-berry slice portuguese pastel de nata cakes good neighbours the smell of freshly caught fish (especially Newlyn, Cornwall) people who are original in thought and deed Penzance/ Covent Garden/ Camden Town/ & Paris in the 1970s bicycle trailers bright vibrant colours cats gardening handmade by me or others things to work properly meals out with other people bargains and second-hand repairing broken or discard items spring-time espresso coffee without sugar/ milk graphic design interior design magazines making books learning spanish living abroad walking home in the dark through the forest living well away from other people learn how to take honey from my bees teaching english to adults photography/ making films writing with a fountain pen having lots of coloured pencils/ wax crayons/ pens to draw with alternative living magazines incense hats cycling instead of walking using natural materials writing and receiving letters original designed fabric thick wool jumpers corduroy shirts/ trousers to one day own a genuine harris tweed jacket ancient south american design the street markets and hardware shops of Northern Portugal flannel sheets second-hand bookshops and record shops eating in season beachcombing real French croissants thrift stores wearing socks in bed being around older people vintage motorcycles pedro jiminez sweet wine/ mead/ & homemade aguardiente (coffee flavour) vinyl LPs handmade socks & fingerless gloves tartan scarves the sound the frogs make in the grey-water pond making xmas cards & presents for friends having odd bits of crockery illustrated children’s books Amsterdam Feria district in Sevilla Main Street Vancouver real cream ice-cream made with cream the smell of lime flowers and orange blossom learn how to snowboard fresh figs working in the garden before the sun rises people with a passion giving back and foot massage

 sundays living alone microwave ovens Eckhart Tolle/ Michael Reynolds/ Bill Mollinson & all the other self-appointed gurus/ experts in dodgy alternative ideas, getting rich off it GPs swimming being cold the radio reliance on cars towns and cities bullfighting SEPRONA smoking drugs same-sex bar culture strong artificial smells like washing detergent/ shower gel/ perfume dog shit how horribly thin I have got since Maureen died holidays/ travel except to visit friends driving cooking religion politics wasting money or time people who say what they think you want to hear sport tv newspapers crowds complementary medicine the national health service “fashion” or “followers” walking/ hiking ex-pats anyone in “authority”/ bureaucracy swimming pools supermarkets & processed food wild boar & deer children feeling sad dust & dusting late nights make-up & hair products getting up in the morning mobile phones earning money being trapped indoors IKEA painted finger or toe nails hairdressers heels on shoes/ boots worrying about money working with cement dishwashers microwaves poetry flamenco & fandango watches piercings & tattoos architects nationalism cafetiere coffee british tea sports/ lounge wear cds pastel colours charities royalty the infernal combustion engine shopping centres